-Our game Earworm Tablut is based on the 1,000-year-old board-game known as Hnefatafl.
+Our game Earworm Tablut is based on the 1,000-year-old board game known as Hnefatafl.
 Once a popular bold game of strategy and wit it was known to be a game for nobles and intellectuals.
 As you are about to read the game seemed to be lost to history after the introduction of Chess.
-Luckily through historical reconstruction, we can now grasp how this game works and with that comes our own version Earworm Tablut.
+Luckily through historical reconstruction, we can now grasp how this game works, and with that comes to our own version Earworm Tablut.
 There are many ways to play this game, unlike chess.
 Earworm Tablut can be defined as a branch from both Hnefatafl and Tawlbyund.

 The Viking Game

 These were the accomplishments of the noble of Viking Age Scandinavia.
 Before the introduction of Chess (Old Norse Skak-Tafl) in the XIth and XIIth centuries, Scandinavians sharpened their wits by playing a game known as Tafl.
 Tafl in Old Norse means “table” and by the end of the period referred to a variety of board games, such as Chess (Skak-Tafl or “check-table”), Tabula (the medieval ancestor of Backgammon, introduced from the French as Quatre and thus Kvatru-Tafl), Fox and Geese (Ref-Skak, “fox chess”, Hala-Tafl or Freys-Tafl), Three Men’s Morris (Hræ_-Tafl “Quick-Tafl”) and Nine Men’s Morris.